 Find your nearest Prinos shop in Nicosia and Larnaca.

-Don’t forget that you can always put your order online at shop.prinos.eu.
+Don’t forget that you can always put your order online at dev.prinos.eu.

 Follow us on Facebook and Instagram.